 Given that there are many documented clear breaches of licence SL31, the question has to be asked whether the historic and current regulation of the site has been adequate, or indeed if there is evidence of fault or even negligence by those whose job it was/is to monitor and inspect this Hazardous waste landfill site.

 WEST MIDLANDS COUNTY COUNCIL/WALSALL COUNCIL HWU

 No records exist from waste disposed before 1974.
-In 1978 West Midlands County Council granted the licence SL31 to Albright and Wilson to dispose of waste.
+In 1978 West Midlands County Council granted the sl31-licence to Albright and Wilson to dispose of waste.
 This was a disastrous decision and merely served to legitimise the appalling nature of what had gone before.
 One can only assume it was taken by local politicians keen on seeing this companies business interests continue to operate with few questions asked.
 Did not one of them inquire about the health effects of White phosphorus which had been known since the middle of the previous century?

 Research by Swanwatch has uncovered damning developments concerning the passing of this licence and also of Albright and Wilson’s other waste disposal site in the area known as the Gower Tip.

-From the minutes of the waste disposal and pollution control committee, December 1977, a supplementary report is provided by the county waste disposal officer Ken Harvey to the committee, concerning Control of Pollution Act Site licensing.
+From the minutes of The waste disposal and pollution control committee, December 1977, a supplementary report is provided by the county waste disposal officer Ken Harvey to the committee, concerning Control of Pollution Act Site licensing.
 The supplementary agenda item no 2 classified both Rattlechain and the Gower tips as being “contentious licences”.

 Below are the full details given.